What to do in Kotor: the Most Picturesque Town in Montenegro

 Cathedral of Saint Tryphon

-Saint Tryphon's Cathedral, also called Kotor Cathedral, was built in 1166 by Byzantine monks.
-It is one of the oldest and most recognizable landmarks in Kotor, Montenegro.
-The cathedral is dedicated to Saint Tryphon, the patron saint of the city.
+Saint Tryphon's Cathedral, also called Kotor Cathedral, is dedicated to Saint Tryphon, the patron saint of the city.
+It was built in 1166 by Byzantine monks, and is one of the oldest and most recognizable landmarks in Kotor, Montenegro.

 It features a mix of Romanesque and Byzantine architectural styles.
 There is a €4 entrance fee to visit inside.